codership/galera/Docs_tommi/python3/source/certificationbasedreplication.rst

 the transaction is committed and the writeset is applied on the rest of the nodes.

-The certification test implemented in Galera depends on the global ordering of transactions.
+The certification test implemented in *Galera Cluster* depends on the global ordering of transactions.
 Each transaction is assigned a global ordinal sequence number during replication.
 Thus, when a transaction reaches the commit point, the sequence number of